 Since it was designed by flashlight enthusiasts, BLF Q8 is a powerful flashlight, and makes it the best brightest flashlight with the most features.
 It is a great tool for outdoors, dog walking, fishing, or photography.

-The new upgraded Fenix TK75 2018 edition now has a brightness of 5100 lumens with a beam distance of 850 meters.
+The new upgraded Fenix TK75 now has a brightness of 5100 lumens with a beam distance of 850 meters.
 The design has very little difference from the previous releases.
 It uses four Cree XHP35 HI LED’s powered by four button top 18650 batteries.
 The flashlight has a decent spill and capable of a beam distance of 850 meters.

 The flashlight body is made from durable high strength aluminum alloy.
 Two steel side switch buttons operates the flashlight.
 One to control general modes, and the other for flash output selection.
 There is a battery level indicator between the switches.
 There is a included extender that connects to the standard tripod socket where a shoulder strap can be attached to.
 The flashlight only weighs 630 grams and has a length of 7.4 inches (188 mm).